Azure-Samples/azure-health-data-and-ai-samples/samples/medtech-service-mappings/calculatedcontent/multiple-fhir-observations/README.md

 - Four measurements
 - Four FHIR resources

-Based on these observation in the test device message:
+Based on these observations in the test device message:

 - heartrate
 - steps